md-zaman/docker-learning/Mosh/Readme.md.txt

 1. grep hello file.txt
     - searches for the word/string "hello" in the file
-    - use "-i" option/ flag to make it case insensitive.
+    - use "-i" option/ flag to make it case in-sensitive.
 E.g., grep -i hello file.txt
     - searches for the word hello.
 Now this will display even if it is written in uppercase.